With the exception of our pruning lavender in Autumn video, everything you need to know to get start with your lavender project is on this page.

 As the plants age, you can avoid repotting them by removing the top layer of soil (if necessary to create space) each spring and replacing it with some fresh, nutritious compost.

 It's best to plant in soil that is warming well, which is why we only deliver from April onwards, and we will delay delivery if it is unseasonably cold.
 There is simply no point rushing it: by the autumn, lavender that was planted in late June will have completely outstripped the same stock planted at the beginning of a chilly April.

 Now that you have your well drained, sunny site ready, the question is how close to plant them.
 There is some flexibility here, depending on what you want.

 For a proper hedge, plant them at about half their natural width when grown in the open.
 In practice, this means three per metre, 33cms apart.
 Hidcote, Melissa Lilac, and Rosea reach about 75cm across, so you could plant them a bit further apart at 35-40cm.
 Munstead and Phenomenal reach about 60cm across, so you could plant them a bit closer, say 30cm apart.
 Phenomenal is a big fellow, so 50cm apart is good.

 At the end of the first summer after planting, they will have 'joined up'.

 For a looser row of lavender mounds that are more or less joined up while in flower, but not really a proper hedge, subtract 5 to 15cm from their natural width, and plant that far apart.

-After two or three years, your plants will be close to a solid mass in summer, and then have gaps between them after trimming in Autumn.
+After two or three years, your plants will be close to a solid mass in summer, and then have gaps or thin spots between them after trimming in Autumn.

 Trimming hard once a year is sufficient, but for the plumpest, tightest hedge, twice a year is optimal, plus optional deadheading.
 The aim is to allow the stems to produce only a couple of centimetres of mature, woody growth each year.